The-Virtual-Desktop-Team/Virtual-Desktop-Optimization-Tool/README.md

 #This will run AppxPackages only and auto accept the EULA
 ```

+**[!NOTE]**
-**[NOTE]** The VDOT tool determines OS version at run-time.
+The VDOT tool determines OS version at run-time.
 You can specify a different set of configuration files by using the "-WindowsVersion" parameter.

 When complete, you should see a prompt to restart.
 You do not have to restart right away.